 2021 APPLICATION STATION

-The Application Station showcases the work of twelve exciting up-and-coming artists and this year it’s competitive!
-Located in Hall 2, you will find them applying full-scale prosthetic makeups in a dedicated area throughout the day, so check back at intervals to watch their progress and feel free to ask them about their techniques and chosen materials!
+The Application Station showcases the work of up to twelve exciting up-and-coming artists and this year it’s competitive again!
+Located in Hall 2, you will find the artists applying full-scale prosthetic makeups in a dedicated area throughout the day, so check back at intervals to watch their progress and feel free to ask them about their techniques and chosen materials!

 This competition is open to everyone, but entrants are divided into newcomer and professional categories and will be judged on their own merits and level of experience.
 The finished makeups will be paraded on the Main Stage at 4.30pm, when the prize for the Best Overall Makeup and potentially Best Newcomer will be awarded.
 The prizes are fantastic bundles of makeup kit products from our generous Exhibitors.